LironEr/bundlemon-github-actions/README.md

 BUNDLEMON_GITHUB_TOKEN: ${{ secrets.BUNDLEMON_GITHUB_TOKEN }}
 ```

-When creating your first PR with BundleMon you should see all the files found by BundleMon as "Added", because there isn't a record on your main branch.
+When creating your first PR with BundleMon you should see all files found by BundleMon as "Added", because there isn't a record on your main branch.

 <img src="./assets/pr-comment.png" height="200px" />
 <br />